Dimensionality Reduction

 Figure 2: Scatterplot of genes variance and average expression, with top 15 variable genes labeled.

-Now we are primed to run the next step of the workflow, which is Principal Component Analysis.
+We are now primed to run the next step of the workflow, which is the Principal Component Analysis.

 Principal component analysis (PCA)